rjsf-team/react-jsonschema-form/README.md

 ### Textarea `rows` option

-You can set initial height of a textarea widget by specifying `rows` option.
+You can set the initial height of a textarea widget by specifying `rows` option.

 ```js
 const schema = {type: "string"};